 How to Reduce Your Utility Bill

-As part of the proposed new rates package, the SFPUC is also proposing a stormwater credit available to customers that capture stormwater on their property using green infrastructure to help improve the performance of the sewer system.
-If adopted, customers that have green infrastructure on their property will be eligible for a monthly credit on their stormwater charge.
-We are proposing to calculate credits based on the area of a property that drains to green infrastructure when it rains.
+As part of the new rates package, the SFPUC is also implementing a stormwater credit.
+Customers who capture stormwater on their property using green infrastructure to help improve the performance of the sewer system can apply for this credit.
+Customers that have green infrastructure on their property will be eligible to apply for a monthly credit on their stormwater charge.
+We will calculate credits based on the area of a property that drains to green infrastructure when it rains.
 Larger green infrastructure projects that capture more stormwater over a larger area would receive larger credits.
-We will post updates on our website as information becomes available and approved.
+You may apply for a stormwater credit in the Stormwater Charge Lookup website.

 The SFPUC offers various grants to provide funding to our customers to help build green infrastructure on their properties.
 You can learn more at https://sfpuc.org/programs/grants: